 - Try this tapas crawl or this wine and tapas walking tour which aims to get away from the tourist traps.

-- This Taste, Tapas and Traditions food tour from Devour Seville Food Tours is a great way to explore some of the historic neighbourhoods.
+- This Taste, Tapas and Traditions food tour from well-known company Devour Food Tours is a great way to explore some of the historic neighbourhoods.

 - Spain Food Sherpas organises this Tapas, Taverns and History Walking Tour through some of the oldest taverns in the city.
-We did our food tour in Granada with this company and they were great there.
+We did our food tour in Granada with this company and I highly recommend them.

 And if you love Spanish food so much that you want to keep eating it when you get home, why not try a cooking class or market tour and cooking class and learn how to make a few specialties yourself?